because our community cares

 - On behalf of the Royal Canadian Mounted Police, Sargent Paul Manaigre

-- On behalf of the Royal Canadian Navy, HCMS Chippewa, Deb Degryse Clark, former Ordinary Wren, Naval Reserves
+- On behalf of the Royal Canadian Navy, HCMS Chippewa, Lieutenant Patrick Buat and Martin Badger

-- On behalf of the Royal Canadian Air Force, Major Maryse Laliberte and Master Warrant Officer Tyler Klassen
+- On behalf of the Royal Canadian Air Force, Major Jeremy Cutts

 - On behalf of the National Metis Veterans Association, CSNC student

-- On behalf of the Metis Veterans, Colleen Ottertail
+- On behalf of the Metis Veterans, Deb Degryse Clark

-- On behalf of the St. Norbert Veterans Memorial Association, Stacey Gosman
+- On behalf of the St. Norbert Veterans Memorial Association, Mark Hlady

-- On behalf of the Province of Manitoba, Member of the Legislative Assembly for Seine River, Janice Morley-Lecomte
+- On behalf of the Province of Manitoba, Members of the Legislative Assembly, for Fort Richmond, Janice Chen and for Riel, Mike Moyes

-- On behalf of the St. Norbert Parish-LaBarriere Metis Council, Genevieve Benoit, Joanne Pagee, Therese Houde and youth member, McKenna Houde
+- On behalf of the St. Norbert Parish-LaBarriere Metis Council, Billie Cross

-- On behalf of the Community of St. Norbert, John Thompson from The Medicine Shoppe
+- On behalf of the Business Community of St. Norbert, John Thompson from The Medicine Shoppe and Sachit Mehra from East India Company

-- On behalf of the Education Community in St. Norbert, Superintendent, Seine River School Division, Dr. Ryan Anderson, Principal, Ecole Romeo-Dallaire, Former Air Force Second Lieutenant, Savin Basque, accompanied by his wife, Captain Sylvie Allaire and daughter Elodie Basque, College St. Norbert Collegiate, Principal, Mrs. Lori Gauthier and Vice Principal, Ms. Kayleigh Sieffert
+- On behalf of the Education Community in St. Norbert, Superintendent, Seine River School Division, Dr. Ryan Anderson, Principal, Ecole Romeo-Dallaire, Former Air Force Second Lieutenant, Savin Basque, College St. Norbert Collegiate, Principal, Ms. Kayleigh Sieffert, and Vice Principals, Rafaelle Borelli and Joanne Comte

-- On behalf of the St. Norbert Knights of Columbus, Donatien Biseruka, Bernard Lemoine and Gilbert Hince
+- On behalf of the St. Norbert Knights of Columbus, Donatien Biseruka, Bernard Lemoine and Lucien Gagnon

 - On behalf of the Fraternal Order of Eagles Club #3870, Willy Stepushyn

-- On behalf of the South Winnipeg Lions Club, Ian Cummins
+- On behalf of the South Winnipeg Lions Club, Kevin Gamble

 - On behalf of Pembina Active Living 55+, Dave and Marla Olinyk

-- On behalf of the Girl Guides of Canada, Mrs. Suzanne Wylie, accompanied by the 353rd Brownies and 351st Sparks
+- On behalf of the Girl Guides of Canada, Mrs. Suzanne Wylie, accompanied by the Girl Guide Units of the Grand Pine Area

 - On behalf of the Bloomfield Family - grandchildren of Art and Wendy Bloomfield

-- On behalf of the 13 Fallen Men recognized on this St. Norbert Cenotaph, cousin of Richard Fenton, Harolyn Capstick and great-granddaughter of Jules Seewald, Monique Seevald
+- On behalf of the 13 Fallen Men recognized on the St. Norbert Cenotaph, cousin of Richard Fenton, Harolyn Capstick and Ian Capstick, great-granddaughters of Jules Seewald, Monique Sevald and Jeanine Sevald as well as Toni Raugust, cousin of Arthur Carriere

 For information on how you too, can make a difference with this very important annual event, please send us an email.